[Note: If you click on a given drama's title, you can read the longer reviews with proper paragraph formatting, rather than the run-on textwalls.]

 The real hero of the series is of course Kyoka, not Ichiro, and along with some excellent farce-type comedy alternating with more sober drama, you the viewer get a great tour of Kyoto.
 The locations and their histories are like characters themselves, and if you're thinking about visiting Kyoto, you'll get a boatload of information just by watching this series.

-It isn't particularly heavy on thematic content, but "Itsutsu Boshi Tourist" (named "The Guide: Five Stars in Kyoto" at Crunchyroll,) is excellent entertainment and excellent travel information - therefore time well spent.
+It isn't particularly heavy on thematic content, but "Itsutsu Boshi Tourist" (named "The Guide: Five Stars in Kyoto" at Crunchyroll.
+Update: This show has since been removed from the Crunchyroll lineup.) is excellent entertainment and excellent travel information - therefore time well spent.

 Joker Yurusarezaru Sosakan [ジョーカー 許されざる捜査官] Excellent, thought-provoking, and outstanding cast [Rating: 8/10] Sakai Masato reminds me of a Japanese Gary Sinise.
 There's that same kind of squinty inscrutability - you don't know whether he's sad, amused or lost in thought at any given moment - but with a hint of Jackie Chan's light-heartedness masking deeper character conflicts.
 In other words, a pitch-perfect performance.
 He gives the Date character an incredible complexity and a palpable chemistry with every other character he interacts with.